Boost converter

 Low-cost converter modules: two boost and one buck.

-Left is a boost converter from a TI calculator, originally generating 9 V from 2.4 V provided by two AA rechargeable cells (right is an added 9V battery snap connector).
+Left is a boost converter from a TI calculator, originally generating 9 V from 2.4 V provided by two AA rechargeable cells (right is an added 9 V battery snap connector).

 A boost converter or step-up converter is a DC-to-DC converter that increases voltage, while decreasing current, from its input (supply) to its output (load).

 It is a class of switched-mode power supply (SMPS) containing at least two semiconductors, a diode and a transistor, and at least one energy storage element: a capacitor, inductor, or the two in combination.
 To reduce voltage ripple, filters made of capacitors (sometimes in combination with inductors) are normally added to such a converter's output (load-side filter) and input (supply-side filter).

 Overview

 Power for the boost converter can come from any suitable DC source, such as batteries, solar panels, rectifiers, and DC generators.
-A process that changes one DC voltage to a different DC voltage is called DC to DC conversion.
-A boost converter is a DC to DC converter with an output voltage greater than the source voltage.
+A process that changes one DC voltage to a different DC voltage is called DC-to-DC conversion.
+A boost converter is a DC-to-DC converter with an output voltage greater than the source voltage.
 A boost converter is sometimes called a step-up converter since it "steps up" the source voltage.
 Since power ($P = U \cdot I$) must be conserved, the output current is lower than the source current.

+The hydraulic ram can be seen as the hydraulic analogue to a boost converter.

 History

 For high efficiency, the switched-mode power supply (SMPS) switch must turn on and off quickly and have low losses.
 The advent of a commercial semiconductor switch in the 1950s represented a major milestone that made SMPSs such as the boost converter possible.
-The major DC to DC converters were developed in the early 1960s when semiconductor switches had become available.
+The major DC-to-DC converters were developed in the early 1960s when semiconductor switches had become available.
 The aerospace industry’s need for small, lightweight, and efficient power converters led to the converter’s rapid development.

 Switched systems such as SMPS are a challenge to design since their models depend on whether a switch is opened or closed.
-R. D. Middlebrook from Caltech in 1977 published the models for DC to DC converters used today.
+R. D. Middlebrook from Caltech in 1977 published the models for DC-to-DC converters used today.
 Middlebrook averaged the circuit configurations for each switch state in a technique called state-space averaging.
 This simplification reduced two systems into one.
 The new model led to insightful design equations which helped the growth of SMPS.